evanseitz/seam-nn/README.md

 ## Examples

-**Google Colab examples** for applying SEAM on previously-published deep learning models are available at the links below.
+**Google Colab examples** for applying SEAM on previously-published deep learning models (e.g., DeepSTARR) and experimental datasets (e.g., PBMs) are available at the links below.

 > **Note:** Due to memory requirements for calculating distance matrices, Colab Pro may be required for examples using hierarchical clustering with their current settings.